 The thermometer liquid in glass is a device that uses the expansion of liquid to indicate temperature changes.
 It is often filled with mercury or alcohol dyed with a bright color to make the level of the liquid visible.
 These thermometers are renowned for their precision and have been utilized for centuries in various applications, including household temperature measurement and scientific research.
 Despite the growing use of digital and infrared thermometers, glass thermometers are still highly valued in situations where precision and simplicity are paramount.

 These thermometers come in various shapes and sizes, ranging from small, handheld models used in medical settings to larger industrial versions designed to measure high or low temperatures in laboratory environments.
-The liquid inside the glass tube expands or contracts in response to the surrounding temperature, and this volume change is directly proportional to the temperature.
-The calibrated scale on the thermometer then displays the corresponding temperature in either Celsius or Fahrenheit.
-This simple yet effective design has stood the test of time and remains a trusted method for temperature measurement.
+The liquid inside the glass tube expands or contracts in response to the ambient temperature, and the resulting volume change is directly proportional to the temperature.

 1. Types of Liquid Thermometers